KeithDHedger/BashCompiler/README.md

 ### Caveates:
 BASH is weakly typed so you MUST use "=, ==, <, or >" for string comparisons.
 You MUST use "-gt, -ge ... etc for numeric comparisons.
+All numerical expression MUST be enclosed by $(())
+When passing args that contain spaces to external commands use ' rather than ", eg:
+RESULT=$(basename '/media/MediaStore/Music/Flacs/Music/Abba/Gold/01 Dancing Queen.flac' .flac)
+NOT
+RESULT=$(basename "/media/MediaStore/Music/Flacs/Music/Abba/Gold/01 Dancing Queen.flac" .flac)
+See example 6.
 ######
 'eval' is NOT supported and almost certainly will never be, not because of any supposed "eval=evil" but simply it would need the compiler available at runtime and probably a JIT compiler.
 ######